 - the average value of 4,308 companies is measured for the period of 2006-2016;

 - in 2006, the average number of companies incorporated in Switzerland per 1,000 persons accounted for 3,784, while the highest value was registered in 2014, of 4,549 companies;

 - according to the data collected by the World Bank, in December 2016, new companies registrations accounted for a total of 24,135 businesses;

 - the average yearly company registrations for the period of 2006-2016 stood at 23,587 businesses.

 In case you want to know more details on how to open a company in Switzerland as a non resident, our team is at your disposal.

 Is the Swiss sole trader a VAT payer?

 The VAT is a tax that is charged on the provision of services or products in Switzerland.
 The tax is applicable to all companies in Switzerland and the rates vary based on the types of services or products the company offers.
 The sole trader becomes a VAT payer as long as its annual turnover is above CHF 100,000, in which case it must be registered with the Federal Tax Administration.

 Those starting a business in Switzerland as a sole trader will be taxed based on the personal income tax system; in this case, the owner of the company will be registered as a self-employed person and our team of Swiss lawyers can detail the types of taxes that are applicable to this structure.

-For more information ron how to open a company in Switzerland, feel free to contact our Swiss lawyers.
+For more information on how to open a company in Switzerland for non residents, but also for residents, feel free to contact our Swiss lawyers.
 Our law firm in Switzerland will provide you with legal advice and consultancy tailored in accordance with your business needs.